AnyUnderstanding/piped-kotlin/readme.md

 ` (...) |> pipe3 |> (#0, #2) |> pipe2` will call `pipe3` and pass the first and the third returned element to `pipe2`.

 ### Guards
-In piped there are no if statements.
+In Piped there are no if statements.
 Instead, you can use guards.
 Guards are similar to if statements, but they work better in piplines.
 To add a guard to a pipeline do the following:
 ```

 pi add(a : Int, b : Int) : Int {